jrson83/savescum/README.md

 # savescum

-A command-line tool & web interface, to efficiently save scum on a jailbroken PS4.
+A command-line tool & webinterface, to efficiently save scum on a jailbroken PS4.

 ## 🎯 Features